Copplestone railway station: History

 The station was opened by the North Devon Railway on 1 August 1854.
 The railway was single track.
 A passing loop was provided at Copplestone but there was initially only one platform.
 A second platform was added and in 1873 a ten-lever signal box was built at the northern end of the new platform where there was a view of the goods yard on the other side of the line.
 Ten years later the line from Copplestone to was doubled, the second track being ready for use on 4 November 1883.

 The goods yard closed on 6 September 1965.
 The double track was taken out of use on 17 October 1971 and the signal box closed.
+The remains of the second platform can still be seen but there is no track on that side of the station.

+Rail campaign group Railfuture propose that Copplestone should have improved parking and public transport facilities, to provide connections to other local communities in the area, including Bow.

 1861 accident

 On 16 July 1861 the 06:30 train from was waiting at the platform when the 07:45 train from was routed onto the same line.
 Thirteen passengers and a guard on the second train were injured in the collision.
 The signalman was imprisoned for a month after admitting causing the accident during a lapse of concentration.
 The points and signals were not interlocked at that time, but a second platform was added and in 1873 a ten-lever signal box was built at the northern end of the new platform where there was a view of the goods yard on the other side of the line.
 Ten years later the line from Copplestone to was doubled, the second track being ready for use on 4 November 1883.